ParaCoToUl/noarr-pipelines/docs/scheduler.md

 When writing your own scheduler, you can use the constructor to pass in any parameters you need.
 This is nothing unusal, the `DebuggingScheduler`, for example, optionally accepts an output stream to print a log to.

 The `add` method accepts a `Node&` reference and remembers it internally to use it during scheduling.
 The order in which a user registers nodes has only impact on the order in which `initialize` and `terminate` event methods are called on nodes.
 The first-registered nodes have their event methods executed first.
 It may or may not have impact on the scheduling algorithm and the user should not rely on it.
-The `DebuggingScheduler` does use the order for ordering nodes in one scheduling generation, but other schedulers will parallelize the execution and the order will become non-deterministic.
+The `DebuggingScheduler` does use the order for ordering nodes in one scheduling generation, but other schedulers parallelize the execution and the order becomes non-deterministic.

 The `run` method blocks, and executes the pipeline to completion.
 The stopping condition is that all nodes are *idle* and all return `false` from their `can_advance` method.
 If you incorrectly setup your `can_advance` conditions (or you do not provide the correct number of envelopes in hubs), the pipeline usually enters the stopping condition without having computed anything interesting.
 The scheduler has no way of detecting this issue.
 It may also happen that an incorrectly setup pipeline will run indefinitely.
 Again, the scheduler cannot have an upper limit on the invocation count and so cannot detect this situation.

 It is advisable that you run your pipeline only once.
 If you want to run it multiple times, it is better to destroy the pipeline and create a new one.
 The reason being that a terminated pipeline might be in a different state than the initial state before the exection.
 Therefore running it a second time might cause unexpected issues.
 That being said, there is nothing preventing you from calling `run` multiple times.
 If you make sure your hubs are in the right state after termination and your own added logic is also consistent, you can easily reuse the pipeline.
 You would save time on envelope allocation.

-The `add` and `run` methods are not part of any interface.
-Should the framework be extended by adding new schedulers, it is advisable to extract a `Scheduler` interface and make all other schedulers inherit from it.
-We did not do that yet, because the `DebuggingScheduler` is so far the only scheduler available.
+The `add` and `run` methods are part of the base class `Scheduler` that handles the node registration.

 ## Internal API